anselm94/cmis-grpc-server-client/README.md

 # A Documents Server & Workbench Client

 A small implementation of a **CMIS server**, gRPC based **Metadata Server** and a gRPC based **TUI Client** allowing creating/deleting folders/documents in the server.
 All 3 components are written in Golang.
-The metadata is persisted in Postgre DB.
+The metadata is persisted in Postgres DB.
 The server-client interface is either through `gRPC` which is a *Remote-Procedure-Call* protocol or via `CMIS` through *CMIS Workbench*.

 ## Overview